Below are the items that make up my tiny travel kitchen. I love these so much. I update these as necessary, so please check back for any changes. XO

 These are adorable, small, lightweight, and they have a ring that holds them closed when not in use.
 These make it easy to pick up food or toss food together.
 They are quick to clean and a fun treat to have on hand.
 I love them!
 BONUS: when it's cheaper to purchase these in multiples, the extras can be perfect gifts for others.

 Immersion Heater | for Hot Water Nearly Anywhere

 I find one of the easiest ways to enjoy quick/economical nourishment (and warm/wake oneself up) is to heat water for tea, coffee, veggie broth, hot cereal, etc. Since lodging facilities don’t always have cooking appliances in rooms, and since I don't want to have to always head out somewhere to eat, I think it’s invaluable to carry an immersion heater.

 Hibiscus tea makes it easy for me to consume the antioxidant levels that I should consume throughout each day.
 Mixed with matcha tea and a chunk of fresh ginger, it tastes amazing (no sweetener needed).
 It's not always easy to find in stores, though, so tossing a box in my luggage gives me a two week supply. *Is hibiscus tea one of the healthiest teas? | How should we protect our teeth from tea?

 This lightweight cup/pot/bowl does it all.
 It's an invaluable little mixing bowl, can cook a meal, plus store food in the fridge, freezer or day pack, and be used to drink beverages.
 The handle makes it possible to hook on your pack.
-BONUS: When I'm not using it to consume food, it can store all my tea above, plus tiny spice jars, during travels.
+BONUS: when packed, it stores my tea above.